Research & Inquiry

 Mentored Summer Research

 Every Govie has the opportunity to participate in a summer research experience mentored by academics and professionals across South Carolina, the country, and the world.
-They compile and analyze their research findings, prepare formal research papers, and present their work at the GSSM Research Colloquium.
+After six weeks of immersive summer research, students present their findings at GSSM's Annual Research Colloquium, sharing discoveries with peers, families, and the broader school community.

-Through this distinctive program, GSSM students gain direct and practical experience with the process of research as applied in real world contexts.
-GSSM students become familiar with the methods of discovery, apply critical thinking skills, and learn to creatively overcome challenges.
+Through this distinctive program, GSSM students gain direct and practical experience with the process of research as applied in real world contexts, including application of research methods, critical thinking to solve complex problems, and learning to navigate challenges with creativity and resilience.

 Projects from Recent Govies